stephband/midi/README.md

     MIDI.on({ message: 'control', data1: 7 }, function(data, time, port) {
         // Called for all incoming MIDI Control Change 7
         // messages on all channels.
     });

-A query can alternatively be expressed as an array that incoming MIDI event data is compared&nbsp;against:

-    MIDI.on([145, 80], function(data, time, port) {
-        // Called for Channel 2, NoteOn A4 messages.
-    });

-    MIDI.on([180, 1, 0], function(data, time, port) {
-        // Called for Channel 5, Control Change 1 messages with value 0.
-    });

 Query objects can have one or more of the properties: